jnozzi/cocoadev.com/SiteContent/General/HowToMakeAUnixScriptIntoAClickableApplication.markdown

 Just chmod the script so that it is executable, and give it a .app extension (or set the file type to APPL).
 One thing to keep in mind is that such a script is double-clicked in the Finder, the working directory will be the root of the startup disk (i believe).
 An even nicer way is to create an application bundle around the script.

 ----
-Pashua [http://q41.de/downloads/pashua_en/] and iHook [http://rsug.itd.umich.edu/software/ihook/] are other app of the Dropscript/Platypus ilk, with more emphasis on creating [[GUIs]] for user input/feedback.
+Pashua [http://q41.de/downloads/pashua_en/] and iHook [http://rsug.itd.umich.edu/software/ihook/] are other app of the Dropscript/Platypus ilk, with more emphasis on creating General/GUIs for user input/feedback.

 ----
 If anyone still has the source code to dropscript, could they post it?
 It no longer appears to be in the darwin repository.